-Children who are ill are not permitted to attend child care.
+• Children who are ill are not permitted to attend child care.
 Staff can remind parents and guardians of this at drop-off to confirm that the child does not have symptoms of COVID-19.
 All parents, guardians, children and staff who are under mandatory self-isolation must not attend the child care facility.
+Instead, they must stay home and self-isolate.
+Children can return to care once they are cleared by public health.

-- Instead, they must stay home and self-isolate.
-Children can return to care once they are cleared by public health. - Parents and caregivers must assess their children daily for symptoms of the common cold, influenza, COVID-19 or other infectious respiratory diseases before sending them to child care. - Signage may be used to remind parents and guardians not to enter the facility if they are sick.
+- Parents and caregivers must assess their children daily for symptoms of the common cold, influenza, COVID-19 or other infectious respiratory diseases before sending them to child care. - Signage may be used to remind parents and guardians not to enter the facility if they are sick.
 Signs should be posted at the entrances to child care facilities. - If a parent or guardian is unsure if they or a child should self-isolate, they should be directed to use the online Saskatchewan COVID-19 self-assessment tool or contact HealthLine 811 prior to attending the child care facility. - If a child develops symptoms at the facility, the child should be isolated from other children and the parent or guardian should be notified to pick up the child immediately.
 If a separate room is not available, the child needs to be kept at least two metres away from other children. - If the sick child is young and requires close contact and care, staff can continue to care for the child until the parent is able to pick up the child.
 Staff must wear eye protection during all interactions with the sick child, and should try to avoid contact with the child's respiratory secretions.
-Please refer to the Public Health Order related to Face Coverings for masking requirements.
+Please refer to the public health order related to face coverings for masking requirements.
 Once the child leaves, staff must wash their hands and ensure all areas that the sick child touched are cleaned and disinfected.
-All items used by the child while isolated should be cleaned and disinfected as soon as the child is picked up.
-Items that cannot be cleaned and disinfected (e.g. paper, books and cardboard puzzles) should be removed from the program and stored in a sealed container for a minimum of three days.
+All items used by the child while isolated should be cleaned and disinfected (e.g. paper, books and cardboard puzzles) should be removed from the program and stored in a sealed container for a minimum of three days.